1D1F: Even if Akufo-Addo builds only 50 factories, that will be remarkable – Agyemang-Duah

 “Most of them are privately initiated, it is not government funded therefore their sustainability can be relatively assured.
-That is the way to go,” he stated.
+That is the way to go.”

-The 1D1F initiative is the vision of President Akufo-Addo to change the nature of Ghana’s economy from one which is dependent on import and export of raw material to one which is focused on manufacturing, value addition and export of processed goods.
+The 1D1F initiative is the vision of Akufo-Addo to change the nature of Ghana’s economy from one which is dependent on the import and export of raw materials to one which is focused on manufacturing, value addition, and export of processed goods.

 These raw materials are largely found in the districts which would have otherwise gone waste.